drakejin/pi-email-transmission/README.md

 # Motivate

- - I don't wanna waste resources on my laptop. cause' it's totally be hot when running torrent.
+ - I don't wanna waste resources on my laptop and Smartphone. cause' it's totally be hot when running torrent.

 # Recommand

 1. Basically, This program is designed for reducing laptop resources.
 Therefore, I recommand to run this program on *raspberry-pi*.
 2. Use this program with *Dropbox* or *GoogleDrive* to access your downloaded media files.
-3. If you can use E-Mail notification service on your smartphone Use it.
+3. If you can use E-Mail notification service on your smartphone, It's good interaction.

-Therefore, Security problem will be resolved by Big Friends's Service.

 # Configuration